Lennard Maloney: Union Berlin

-Maloney spent 6 years in the youth academy of FC Union Berlin.
+Maloney spent six years in the youth academy of Union Berlin.
 In the 2017–18 Under 19 Bundesliga season, Maloney made 23 appearances for Union Berlin.
 On April 1, 2018, Maloney made his professional debut by starting in a 2.
-Bundesliga match against SpVgg Greuther Fürth.
+Bundesliga match against Greuther Fürth.

 Loan to Chemnitzer FC

 On January 31, 2020, Maloney was loaned out to Chemnitzer FC until the end of the 2019–20 season.
-His debut for Chemnitzer came on February 15 as he started against FC Magdeburg.
-He made eight appearances in total for Chemnitzer.
+His debut for Chemnitz came on February 15 as he started against 1.
+FC Magdeburg.
+He made eight appearances in total for Chemnitz.

 Borussia Dortmund II

 On August 7, 2020, Maloney joined Borussia Dortmund II on a free transfer.

-He scored his first goal in a 2–0 win over SV Lippstadt 08 on March 20, 2021.
+He scored his first goal in a 2–0 win over SV Lippstadt on March 20, 2021.

 Borussia Dortmund

-On October 23, 2021, Maloney made his debut for Borussia Dortmund's senior team, coming on as a sub in the 88th minute in Dortmund's 3–1 win over Arminia Bielefeld.
+On October 23, 2021, Maloney made his debut for Borussia Dortmund's senior team in the Bundesliga, coming on as a sub in the 88th minute in Dortmund's 3–1 win over Arminia Bielefeld.
+He made a second Bundesliga appearance in the reverse fixture, coming on as a substitute in the 85th minute.
+During the 2021–22 season he also had two further matchday squad nominations.